nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 You can just enter commands directly into the shell.

 ```
-echo Morning Kensington
+echo Morning People
 ```

-We just used a command called `echo` and gave it an argument called `Morning Canberra`.
+We just used a command called `echo` and gave it an argument called `Morning People`.

 If you enter a command that shell doesn't recognize, it will just report an error